 The attributes were purchased and the Ritual used in England was translated; both the English and Dutch Ritual were printed at the Duwaer and Van Ginkel printing office.

 The Dutch translation of the first degree finds its way to the second hand market every so often.
-This findability is lower for the second and third degrees, but I have copies of them too.
-It is even less so for the English version!
-It is not in the archives of the Dutch federation of Le Droit Humain even though they printed it themselves and even the British federation doesn’t seem to have a copy.
+This findability is lower for the second and third degrees, but I have copies of them as well.
+The English versions are harder to find.
+They are not in the archives of the Dutch federation of Le Droit Humain even though they printed the first edition themselves and even the British federation doesn’t seem to have copies.

 An alternative theory

 A few texts can be found online written (or originally spoken) by Jeanne Edith Margaret Heaslewood.
 A text you can find on several places is “A brief history of the founding of co Freemasonry” which was supposedly a lecture given by Heaslewood in 1999.
 In it, she writes: